DanelonLab/Image-based-Phenotypic-Selection/Detection-By-Intensity-Thresholding/README.md

-# Detection by cell morphology and signal intensity parameters (General Analysis module)
+# Photoactivation pipeline with image analysis using cell morphology and signal intensity parameters (General Analysis module)

 ## Purpose
 Automated image acquisition, analysis by the General Analysis module (intensity thresholding, morphology criteria) and stimulation of detected objects, all executed within the NIS-Elements software (Nikon).